In the most general form, a Yesplan query consists of three parts:

 Finally, you can also search for the publication status of an event in the ticketing integration:

-event:publicationtrigger-keyword:activeshows all Yesplan events that are linked with the integration
+event:publicationtrigger-keyword:active: Show all Yesplan events that are linked with the integration.

 Requesting Numeric Fields§

-For keywords where the desired characteristic is a number, different rules apply for finding a match than for textual characteristics.
+For keywords where the desired property is a number, different rules apply for finding a match than for textual properties.

-For textual characteristics, there is a match if the value of the characteristic contains the entered word.
+For textual properties, there is a match if the value of the property contains the entered word.
 For example, the query

 event:free_seats:23 will only find events for which the value of the custom data field is exactly ‘23’ and not events where the value of the custom data field is ‘123’ or ‘234’.

-Please note that this exact match is not valid for regular input fields where you (sometimes or always) enter a number.
+This exact match isn’t valid for regular input fields where you (sometimes or always) enter a number.
 A numeric input field is a specific type of custom data field.

 Requesting Addresses of Contacts§

 A contact can have one or more addresses.
 Each of these addresses is of a certain address type.
-Per contact, there is always one address marked as “default”, the default address.
-Address types are managed via the system settings.
+Per contact, there is always one address marked as default, the default address.
+You can manage address types in system settings.

 country code always request the default address.
 The query language also foresees keywords for all the different types of addresses that a contact can have.
-These variants are formed by the default keyword, preceded by the name of the address type and an
+You form these variants by the default keyword, preceded by the name of the address type and an

-Please note: when composing the keyword, the same rules apply as for the automatic awarding of keywords for custom data fields: spaces and special characters (such as
+Please note: when composing the keyword, the same rules apply as for the automatic assignment of keywords for custom data fields: spaces and special characters (such as

-! ? ; etc.) are deleted and capital letters are converted to lower case letters.
-(An administrator can find the keyword in the system settings under the “Contacts” tab under “Address Types”.)
+! ? ; etc.) are deleted and capital letters are converted to lowercase letters.
+An administrator can find the keyword in “System Settings” > “Contacts” > “Address Types”.

 The variants of the keywords always request the address of a certain address type, whether this address is marked as the default address or not.